marcelrodriguezricc/conversations/README.md

     - [Pandas](https://pandas.pydata.org/) library for data analysis and manipulation.

-        - Activate the virtual environment, where "ABOLSUTE-PATH" is the absolute path to your virtual envrionment:
+        - Activate the virtual environment, where "ABSOLUTE-PATH" is the absolute path to your virtual environment:

-            - ``` conda activate "ABOLUTE-PATH" ```
+            - ``` conda activate "ABSOLUTE-PATH" ```

         - Run the following to install Pandas inside of the virtual environment: